How to Cook Great Rice and Beans

 A sampling of other names for rice and bean dishes.
 Many recipes are available in ethnic cookbooks and on the Internet:

 - Rice and Peas (Jamaican or Puerto Rican)

 - Arroz e Feijão (Brazil)

 Rice and Beans Template

-When considering making rice and beans, you might go and search for a particular recipe.
+When considering making rice and beans, search for a particular recipe.
 There is nothing wrong with that, of course.
-But, you might want to consider the dish as more of a recipe template than one stand alone recipe:
+But you might want to consider the dish as more of a recipe template than one stand-alone recipe:

 - Soak dried beans overnight